Understanding IVDD in Dogs

 • Regular follow-up evaluations

-While IVDD cannot always be prevented, especially in predisposed breeds, certain measures can help reduce risk:
+While IVDD cannot always be prevented in predisposed breeds, these measures reduce risk:

 • Use ramps for furniture and cars

-The American Kennel Club offers additional guidance on managing IVDD risk for breed-specific concerns.
+The American Kennel Club provides breed-specific guidance for managing IVDD risk.

 • Sudden inability to walk